Aliases for RNF8 Gene

 The protein encoded by this gene contains a RING finger motif and an FHA domain.
 This protein has been shown to interact with several class II ubiquitin-conjugating enzymes (E2), including UBE2E1/UBCH6, UBE2E2, and UBE2E3, and may act as an ubiquitin ligase (E3) in the ubiquitination of certain nuclear proteins.
 This protein is also known to play a role in the DNA damage response and depletion of this protein causes cell growth inhibition and cell cycle arrest.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Feb 2012]

 GeneCards Summary for RNF8 Gene

-RNF8 (Ring Finger Protein 8, E3 Ubiquitin Protein Ligase) is a Protein Coding gene.
-Diseases associated with RNF8 include morgagni cataract.
-Among its related pathways are Cell Cycle, Mitotic and DNA Double-Strand Break Repair.
+RNF8 (Ring Finger Protein 8) is a Protein Coding gene.
+Diseases associated with RNF8 include Morgagni Cataract.
+Among its related pathways are SMAD Signaling Network and DNA Double Strand Break Response.
 GO annotations related to this gene include protein homodimerization activity and ligase activity.

 UniProtKB/Swiss-Prot for RNF8 Gene